dsarotti/mo_happ/README.md

 ## Why I Made This App

 The Monty Hall problem is a classic example of how human intuition can sometimes fail in the face of probability.
 I wanted to create a tool that anyone can use to experiment with this problem and see the results for themselves.
 By engaging with the simulation, users can move beyond doubt and fully grasp the statistical reasoning behind switching doors.
+Also i'm uneployed at the moment and making silly things like this helps me keep active.

 ## How to Run the App